USU Faculty Seed Grants

 Seed Grants are internal grants that provide support for faculty to “grow” their potential to obtain external funding.
 The USU Office of Research and Graduate Studies provides competitive Seed Grant opportunities in both the Fall and Spring semesters of each academic year.
 The types of grants available, detailed proposal instructions, and required documents can be found at this website and CEHS proposal development services, procedures, and internal deadlines appear below.

-Effective FY 2016, faculty must complete the Write Winning Grant Proposals (WWGP) workshop to be eligible for the seed grant awards.
+Faculty must complete the University’s 1-day grant writing workshop, now called Planning and Writing Successful Proposals, to be eligible for the seed grant awards.
 The workshop is offered to faculty once a year, in the fall.
-This year’s workshop was held on October 24, 2016.
-It will continue to be offered each year in the fall.
+This year’s workshop will occur on October 30, 2017.
+If you attended the Write Winning Grant Proposals workshop in a previous year, you have fulfilled this requirement.

-If you apply for a seed grant in April 2017 and are awarded but have not attended the WWGP workshop, you must agree to attend the workshop in fall 2017.
-If this does not occur, you will be ineligible for seed grant funding until you have attended the workshop.
+- If you apply for a Seed Grant in October, 2017 but have not yet attended the 1-day workshop, you must agree to attend the workshop on October 30, 2017.
+If this does not occur, your application will be removed from consideration for funding.

-The Office of Research Services has a list of all CEHS faculty who have participated in the WWGP workshop to-date so, if you want to confirm your status, please contact Janet Roberts at email@example.com.
+The Office of Research Services has a list of all CEHS faculty who have participated in the 1-day grant writing workshop to-date so, if you want to confirm your status, please contact Janet Roberts at firstname.lastname@example.org.

 COLLEGE OF EDUCATION INTERNAL PROCESS

-In an effort to help CEHS faculty prepare competitive seed grant proposals, the Office of Research Services provides some opportunities for discussion of ideas and feedback, as well as direct assistance in preparation of the proposal, in the months before the CEHS internal deadline.
-Several important dates and explanation of CEHS procedures related to the Spring 2017 Seed Grant submissions are
+In an effort to help CEHS faculty prepare competitive seed grant proposals, the Office of Research Services provides some opportunities for discussion of ideas and feedback, as well as direct assistance in preparation of the proposal, in the months before the CEHS internal deadline Several important dates and explanation of CEHS procedures related to the Fall 2017 Seed Grant submissions are provided below.

-If you are considering submitting a Seed Grant proposal in April 2017 and would like to receive assistance and review, please complete the brief Seed Grant Proposal Assistance Request NO LATER THAN Friday, February 24 and we will work out plans accordingly.
+If you are considering submitting a Seed Grant proposal in October, 2017 and would like to receive assistance and review, please complete the brief Seed Grant Proposal Assistance Request form NO LATER THAN Tuesday, September 5 and we will work out plans accordingly.
 The number of people interested will determine how this process is structured so, even if you are not sure, please get yourself on our radar!

 - The application materials must be compiled in a single pdf.